McConnell announces plan to vote on slimmed-down coronavirus relief bill in Senate

 “Speaker Pelosi and Leader Schumer said a targeted deal on jobless benefits and the Paycheck Protection Program would be ‘piecemeal,’ but then Speaker Pelosi came rushing back to pass the most piecemeal bill imaginable: Postal Service legislation that completely ignored the health, economic, and education crises facing families,” McConnell said.

 “Everything Speaker Pelosi and Leader Schumer have done suggests one simple motivation: They do not want American families to see any more bipartisan aid before the polls close on President Trump’s re-election.
-They have taken Americans’ health, jobs, and schools hostage for perceived partisan gain."
+They have taken Americans’ health, jobs, and schools hostage for perceived partisan gain,” he said.

 In a joint statement, Pelosi and Schumer dismissed McConnell’s bill, saying it “doesn’t come close to addressing the problems and is headed nowhere.”